 Japanese is spoken by approximately 127 million people in Japan.
 Besides this it is spoken by immigrants in many countries, including Brazil, the United States and Peru.
 Japanese is a difficult language for many Westerners, partly because it is written with so many different characters.
 Besides this Japanese uses different metaphors and forms of expression from those used in the West.

 Are you looking for a Japanese translation bureau that can translate your official documents and texts perfectly, at a highly competitive price?
 Then with Urgent Vertalen you have come to the right address.

 Have your document translated quickly and economically

-A certified translation by The Hague's leading Japanese translation bureau
+A sworn translation by The Hague's leading Japanese translation bureau

-A certified Japanese to Dutch or Dutch to Japanese translation is performed by one of our certified translators.
+A sworn Japanese to Dutch or Dutch to Japanese translation is performed by one of our sworn translators.
 A certified or sworn translator is qualified at bachelor level or higher and is also authorised to translate official documents such as deeds, diplomas, extracts from the trade register or birth certificates.

 Legalization of your Japanese translation